Scoring

 module.

-One of the key metrics used in some challenges is symmetric_ndcg_at_k
+One of the key metrics used in some challenges is Symmetric Normalized Discounted Cumulative Gain (Symmetric NDCG@k).

 Concept:

-Standard Normalized Discounted Cumulative Gain (NDCG@k) is a common metric used to evaluate how well a model ranks items.
-It assesses the quality of the top k predictions by: 1.
-Giving higher scores for ranking truly relevant items higher.
-2. Applying a logarithmic discount to items ranked lower (meaning relevance at rank 1 is more important than relevance at rank 10).
-3. Normalizing the score by the best possible ranking (IDCG) to get a value between 0 and 1.
+Normalized Discounted Cumulative Gain (NDCG@k) is a metric used to evaluate how well a model ranks items.
+It assesses the quality of the top k predictions by:

 - Top Performance: It calculates the standard